Mastro1/Mastro1/README.md

 - 👋 Hi, I’m @Mastro1
-- 🌱 I’m interested in sustainability and programming.
+- 🌱💻 I’m interested in sustainability and programming.
+I believe technology can give the major contribute needed to overpass the societal crisis.
-- 📚 I’m currently enrolled in the Sustainable Management and Technology Master degree, a collaboration between IMD Business School, EPFL, and UNIL.
+- 📚 I’m currently enrolled in the Master of Science in Sustainable Management and Technology (SMT) program, offered by E4S on behalf of its three partner institutions (IMD Business School, EPFL, and UNIL).
+Its aim is to equip the entrepreneurs and intrapreneurs of the future with the knowledge and skills enabling them to contribute to the transition toward a more resilient, environmentally responsible and inclusive economy while harnessing the power of technology.
 - 🌍 I’m looking to collaborate on impactful projects.
+My background in economics and my passion for the programming, want to be challenged with societal and environmental challenges.
 - 📫 How to reach me: massimo.poretti@epfl.ch

 <!---